oreiche/mustbuild/doc/verbosity.md

-# Reduced command line output
+# Non-verbose command line output

-To reduce the amount of command line output, unnecessary prints have been removed from the default log level.
+To reduce the verbosity of the command line output, unnecessary prints have been removed from the default log level.

 ```sh